2020-2023

 - (2) Administrators

-- additional employee representing transportation employees & other employee groups
+- (1) additional employee representing other employee groups

-- retiree; the retiree shall be chosen by the retirees participating in the plan, pursuant to an election administered by the Administration
+- (1) retiree chosen by the retirees participating in the plan, pursuant to an election administered by the Administration

-All committee members shall be currently enrolled in the Unit 5 health insurance plan.
-The co-chairs of the committee will be responsible for scheduling meetings and preparing written information for the meetings.
+All Insurance Committee members shall be currently enrolled in the District health insurance plan.
+The co-chairs of the Insurance Committee will be responsible for scheduling meetings and preparing written information for the meetings.

-The committee will meet as necessary, but at least quarterly.
-The committee will:
+The Insurance Committee will meet as necessary, but at least quarterly.
+The Insurance Committee will:

-- Provide regular and timely communication with participants
+- Provide regular and timely communication to participants

 - Monitor the Insurance Fund and the reserve balance so as to maintain a healthy fund balance of between 3 and 6 months of claims costs

-- Recommend changes (reduction or enhancements) to the benefit structure based on industry standards, actuarial data, plan performance, claims history, the status of the Insurance Fund balance and other applicable data
+- Recommend reductions or enhancements to the benefit structure based on industry standards, actuarial data, plan performance, claims history, the status of the Insurance Fund balance and other relevant data

 - Consult with experts as needed and periodically participate with the District in rebidding of the Insurance plan